Parabolically induced unitary representations of the universal group U(F)^+ are C_0: Abstract

 \section{Abstract}

-By employing a new strategy we prove that all parabolically induced unitary representations of the Burger--Mozes universal group $U(F)^{+}$, with $F$ being primitive, have all their matrix coefficients vanishing at infinity.
+We prove that all parabolically induced unitary representations of the Burger--Mozes universal group $U(F)^{+}$, with $F$ being primitive, are $C_0$.
 This generalizes the same well-known result for the universal group $U(F)^{+}$, when $F$ is $2$--transitive.